Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 In addition, there are several special parameters labeled `x-axway-*` that extend this framework:

-* **x-axway-order** - use to determine the order in which the selected fields will be presented in the WebUI
+* **x-axway-order** - determines the order in which the selected fields will be presented in the WebUI
-* **x-axway-label** - use to set a label in front of the component
+* **x-axway-label** - sets a label in front of the component
-* **x-axway-widget** - use to define how the WebUI should render a string field in case you don't want a text input (`"x-axway-widget": "textarea"`)
+* **x-axway-widget** - defines how the WebUI should render a string field in case you don't want a text input (`"x-axway-widget": "textarea"`)
-* **x-axway-encrypted** - use to tell the system that the field must be encrypted for security purpose (only se when sending information from Provider to Consumer)
+* **x-axway-encrypted** - tells the system that the field must be encrypted for security purpose (only se when sending information from Provider to Consumer)
-* **x-axway-hidden** - use to tell that this field will not be visible
+* **x-axway-hidden** - indicates that this field will not be visible
-* **x-axway-copyable** - add the copy button to copy the value from the WebUI
+* **x-axway-copyable** - adds the copy button to copy the value from the WebUI

 Each item is described using json format.
 Below is a non-exhaustive list: